 The Criticality Diagnostics IE is sent by the eNB or the MME when parts of a received message have not been comprehended or were missing, or if the message contained logical errors.
 When applicable, it contains information about which IEs were not comprehended or were missing.

+The Criticality Diagnostics IE may also be sent between eNBs nodes within the Target eNB to Source eNB Transparent Container IE or Target eNB to Source eNB Failure Transparent Container IE, in which case the Procedure Code and the Triggering Message IEs shall be contained.